danielktaylor/PyLimitBook/README.md

 ## Known Issues

-* There are some resize issues when using bookViewer.py in a (uselessly) small terminal.
+* There are some resizing issues when using bookViewer.py in a (uselessly) small terminal.